sarar0/CV/README.md

 <details><summary><b>Skills</b></summary>
 <p>

-<h4>Analysis and problem solving</h4>
+#### Analysis and logical thinking

 In my last three jobs my primary responsibility was to develop, review and implement HR policies and procedures.
 This requires extensive research, analysis and internal/external benchmarking.
 Through this experience, I also acquired the ability to use a logical, structured approach when solving problems, which is a skill that I have applied and further developed during my time at Makers as well.

-#### Project management
+#### Project management and communication

 Policy reviews follow a structured project cycle, which includes set phases/milestones, internal communication plans, monitoring and reporting, as well as extensive stakeholder engagement.
-I learned how to work independently, set my own deadlines and priorities, while at the same time keeping communication flowing across teams.
+I learned how to work independently, set my own deadlines and priorities, while at the same time keeping communication flowing across teams and with management.

 #### Flexibility and adaptability